-A funeral home is giving a free funeral to a veteran with no family.
-Everyone is invited
+A funeral home gave a free service to a veteran with no family.
+More than 1,000 people came

 "We reached out to some of the local veterans' organizations in the county and we said we were afraid that no one would come except for us and the military honors," Hoyt said.

-The obituary ran on Sunday and already more than 2,000 people commented on their website, the funeral home said.
+The obituary ran on Sunday and more than 2,000 people commented on its website, the funeral home said.

 "We put a small notice in the Naples Daily News stating that he had passed away and there was no family that we knew of," Hoyt said.
 "It was really enlightening to see social media react in such a positive way.'